2dukes/PROJ_SR_2122/DNS_Remote/Kaminsky-attack-lab.md

 Our goal in this lab is to redirect the user to a machine B when he tries to get to a machine A using A's domain name.
 This can be done by poisoning the DNS server's cache so that when he requests the address corresponding to A's domain name, it answers with B's address.
 Overall, that's the entire purpose of the Kaminsky attack itself.

 > Implementing the Kaminsky attack all at once is quite challenging, so we break it down into several sub-tasks.
 In Task 2, we construct the DNS request for a random hostname in the `example.com` domain.
-In Task 3, we construct a spoofed DNS reply from `example.com`'s nameserver.
+In Task 3, we construct a spoofed DNS reply from `example.com`'s name server.
 In Task 4, we put everything together to launch the Kaminsky attack and in Task 5 we verify the impact of the attack.

 ## Task 2